Baseball in Taiwan: Chinese Professional Baseball League

 The Chinese Professional Baseball League was founded in 1989 with four teams and grew to seven.
-As of 2009, however, there were just four teams competing for the championship of the Taiwan Series.
+As of 2025, there are six teams competing for the championship of the Taiwan Series.

 Since 2005, the winner of the Taiwan Series represents Taiwan in the Asia Series, competing with the championship teams of Japan and South Korea, and with China's professional leagues.